rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/index.md

 ## Step 2: Container Initialization

-1. To build the Docker image and start the NetReplica container, execute:
+1. To build the Docker image and start the NetReplica container, run:

 ```bash
 docker compose up -d